Have you ever heard the expression “burn the boats?”

 What if we reached our goals with self-compassion?

 One of the reasons this has worked is that we are too afraid to fail.
 The fear that we could fail that we typically face is overwhelmed by the fear that we will forget.
-We have no time for distractions; we are solely focused on what we need to do.
+We have no time for distractions; we focus solely on what we need to do.
 So, what if we could cultivate a similar response without burning our safety nets?

-Instead of causing fear to clear our minds of fear of failure, what if we created a community that supported us when we needed a boost.
-Rather than overwhelming our brains with fear so we wouldn’t get distracted, we compassionately removed the distractions that pulled us from our dreams?
+Instead of causing fear to clear our minds of fear of failure, what if we created a community that supported us when we needed a boost?
+Rather than overwhelming our brains with fear so we wouldn’t get distracted, we compassionately removed the distractions that pulled us from our dreams.
 What if we acknowledged the patterns that got in our way and compassionately worked to resolve or support ourselves?

 Taking a stand for myself

-That first moment where I acknowledged I needed a break and asked for help was a breakthrough for me.
+That first moment I acknowledged I needed a break and asked for help was a breakthrough for me.
 Regardless of how it turned out, it was the first step in the change I had always needed.
 I had acted with self-compassion, asking for what I needed, standing up for myself when I was treated poorly, and being okay that it took me months to recover.
 Instead of pushing through, I worked through.
 Rather than acting from fear, I listened and operated from love.
-I took one action every day, protecting my sleep, exercise, and personal time.
+I took one action daily, protecting my sleep, exercise, and personal time.

 Now, when I look back at those moments with my boss, of the shame she was using to force me to comply, or the threats that followed, I can see them as a gift; I needed something this ridiculous to break out of the productivity at all costs fog I was blinded by.
 The same can be said for the coach, who used the same shame to tell me I either wanted it or not.
 Tony Robbins uses the same tactic.
 You either do it his way, or you won’t succeed.
 You have to “unleash the power within,” or you will fail.
-A belief strategically built over days, only to be leveraged to sell you the $10,000 program you actually needed to be unleashed and successful.
+A belief strategically built over days, only to be leveraged to sell you the $10,000 program you needed to be unleashed and successful.